5th Street Bridge Rehabilitation Project

 The 5th Street Bridge Project will preserve and extend the life of the bridge well into the future.
 The $6.5 million investment is being made by the City of Courtenay with support from the provincial and federal governments.

-The bridge will be reduced to single lane traffic in alternating directions for six months.
+The bridge will be reduced to single lane traffic in alternating directions until November.
 Expect delays and detours if you drive, walk, cycle or take transit.

 5th Street Bridge Project Overview